TravisWheelerLab/BATH/documentation/userguide/tutorial.md

 stops                   The number of stop codons reported in the alignment.

 pipe                    The translation pipeline used to produce the hit, either standard 'std' or frameshift aware 'fs'.
-To reduce runtimes and the potential for false frameshifts frahmmer uses standard (non frameshift aware) translation for hits it determines are unlikely to contain frameshifts.
+To reduce runtimes and the potential for false frameshifts bathsearch uses standard (non frameshift aware) translation for hits it determines are unlikely to contain frameshifts.
 Most users can ignore this column.

 description of target   Description of the target sequence (if provided in the target file).
 ```